ostdotcom/website-docupony/platform/sdk/docs/mobile-wallet-sdks/android.md

 You can now create new fragment that will inherit `BaseFragment` and override definition of **callback functions**.
 This new fragment can now call workflow function to perform any wallet related task.

 ## OST Wallet App
-To provide developers with sample integration of wallet SDK, [OST Wallet Android app](https://github.com/ostdotcom/ost-wallet-sdk-android/tree/develop/ostwallet) is available on GitHub.
+To provide developers with sample integration of Wallet SDK, [OST Wallet Android app](https://github.com/ostdotcom/ost-wallet-sdk-android/tree/develop/ostwallet) is available on GitHub.

 ## Next Steps
 1. [Create Wallet Guide](/platform/docs/guides/create-user-wallet/)